ankit7540/H2-PolarizabilityMatrixElements/README.md

 ---
 The integral calculation is accurate usually to ~5e-7.
 The net numerical uncertainity in the computed matrix element however is  1e-4 which includes the uncertainities introduced by the accuracy of the wavefunctions, polarizability, spline procedures and physical constants.

+**Credits**
+---
+Cubic spline interpolation procedure used in FORTRAN and python codes has been adapted from Numerical Recipes in FORTRAN, William H. Press, Saul A. Teukolsky, William T. Vetterling, Brian P. Flannery, Michael Metcalf, Cambridge University Press; 2 edition (September 25, 1992).

+Adaptive Gausssian Quadrature implemented in SciPy has been used.

+FORTRAN code by Prof. Henryk A Witek (NCTU, Taiwan).
+Python code by by Ankit Raj.